-A clear message from these studies is that PCA with spatial configurations of local variables is primarily a study of relevant patterns, their symmetry, and symmetry-breaking in the model.
-The discrete symmetry breaking shows up in the 2 or 4-fold patterns of separation of principal component data.
+A clear message from these studies is that PCA with spatial configurations of local variables is primarily a study of relevant patterns, their symmetry, and symmetry breaking in the model.
+The discrete symmetry breaking shows up in the twofold or fourfold patterns of a separation of principal component data.
 Continuous rotational symmetry in the spin or order parameter space is reflected in the circular pattern of scatter points.